WWE Royal Rumble: John Cena Will Win WWE Championship

-The WWE Royal Rumble is two weeks away, and for the WWE Championship match between champion A.J.
-Styles and challenger John Cena, they have the very high potential to steal the show like they have at past Pay-Per-Views.
+The WWE Royal Rumble is two weeks away, and the WWE Championship match between champion A.J.
+Styles and challenger John Cena has a very high potential to steal the show like they have at past pay-per-views.

-With all that is on the line, and how it is obvious the WWE is putting all their chips in part-time former champions and big draws, it is evident that Cena will tie the record set by the “Nature Boy” Ric Flair and become a 16-time world champion at the WWE Royal Rumble on Sunday, Jan.
+With all that is on the line, and how it is obvious that the WWE is putting all their chips in part-time former champions and big draws, it is evident that Cena will tie the record set by the “Nature Boy” Ric Flair and become a 16-time world champion at the WWE Royal Rumble on Sunday, Jan.
 29.

-Styles has been a fine champion for the WWE as they are slowly transitioning to have the company known by a new era of superstars, but when it comes to the Big Four Pay-Per-Views, that hasn’t been the case.
-The WWE always seems to go back to the past to gain viewership, draw interest and have WWE Network buy rates.
-Having Cena win the WWE championship at the Royal Rumble and guaranteeing a spot in the main event at Wrestlemania is a good way to promote the biggest event of the WWE year.
+Styles has been a fine champion for the WWE as they are slowly transitioning to a company led by a new era of superstars, but when it comes to the big four pay-per-views, that hasn’t been the case.
+The WWE always seems to go back to the past to gain viewership, draw interest, and increase WWE Network buy rates.
+Having Cena win the WWE championship at the Royal Rumble and guaranteeing a spot in the main event at WrestleMania is a good way to promote the biggest event of the WWE year.

-Want proof the WWE uses their past champions to promote the present?
+Want proof that the WWE uses their past champions to promote the present?
 Take a look at the official Royal Rumble poster:

 Official Poster of WWE Royal Rumble 2017 on January 29 at The Alamodome in San Antonio, Texas. #RememberTheRumble pic.twitter.com/CB31QNXSjF